Here's what would happen if the sun disappeared right now

 We wouldn’t be left in complete and utter darkness, however.

-The stars would still shine, and electricity would continue to work so cities would remain lit for as long as the power lasted.
-Even the planets would remain visible for a brief time.
+The stars would still shine, and electricity would continue to work so cities would remain lit for as long as the power lasted, and even the planets would remain visible for a brief time.

-For example, when Jupiter is closest to Earth it’s about 33 light minutes away, which means we would continue to see the giant planet for over an hour — the time it would take for residual sunlight to reach Jupiter and reflect back to Earth — after the sun was gone.
+For example, when Jupiter is closest to Earth it’s about 33 light minutes away, which means we would continue to see the giant planet for over an hour — the time it would take for the resdiaul light to reach Jupiter and reflect back to Earth — after the sun was gone.

-But after eight minutes, one thing on Earth would come to a screeching halt, explains Michael Stevens, who founded and stars in the widely popular YouTube channel Vsauce.
-Without sunlight, photosynthesis — the process by which all plants generate food — would stop the second the sunlight winked out in our sky.
+But after eight minutes, one thing on Earth would come to a screeching hault, explains Michael Stevens, who founded and stars in the widely popular YouTube channel Vsauce.
+Without sunlight, photosnythesis — the process by which all plants generate food — would stop the second the sunlight winked out in our sky.

-Most small plants would die within a matter of days, but that’s not what we should be worried about: Earth’s average surface temperature would drop to 32 degrees Fahrenheit after the first week, and then to negative 150 degrees Fahrenheit by the end of the first year, Stevens says.
+Most small plants woule die within a matter of days, but that’s not what we should be worried about: Earth’s average surface temperature would drop to 32 degrees Fahrenheit after the first week, and then to negative 150 degrees Fahrenheit by the end of the first year.

 Life on Earth would thrive for billions of years